BigelowLab/cs2018/README.md

-# Bigelow Computer Science Intern 2021
+# Bigelow Computer Science [Remote] Intern 2021

-## Applications due February 14!
+## Applications due February 14, 2021!

 ## Overview
 Bigelow Laboratory for Ocean Sciences, located in East Boothbay, Maine, seeks a summer intern with a strong background (coursework, experience, etc.) in computer science, interested in applying their skills in a fast-paced research setting.